mantidproject/mantid/docs/source/interfaces/Frequency Domain Analysis.rst

 The maximum entropy method can be used to calculate the frequency domain spectrum.
 This interface uses the :ref:`MuonMaxent <algm-MuonMaxent>` algorithm to calculate the frequency spectrum.
 The MaxEnt Property table contains the basic quantitites used during the calculation.
 If the ``Use Phase Table`` checkbox is set to true, then an input phase table will be used for the initial phase values (the phase table will be called ``PhaseTable``).
-To generate an estimate phase table the ``Construct Phase Table`` option can be used and when the ``Calculate MaxEnt`` button is pressed ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` is ran first to generate the phase table.
+To generate an estimate phase table the ``Construct Phase Table`` option can be used and when the ``Calculate MaxEnt`` button is pressed :ref:`CalMuonDetectorPhases <algm-CalMuonDetectorPhases>` is ran first to generate the phase table.
 If the
 ``Construct Phase Table`` option is not selected then ``PhaseTable`` must already exist.
 At present ``Construct Phase Table`` does not work with the ``MuonAnalysisGrouped`` workspaces.
 If the ``Workspace`` is set to the run number then their is no pre-defined grouping.
 The